Calathea veitchiana Care Instructions: Watering, Light, Soil, Propagation, Problems

 Calathea veitchiana Problems & Solutions

-Calathea Medallion Plant (Calathea veitchiana) problems are drooping leaves, plant dying, brown leaf tips & edges, loss of leaf color, pests and diseases among others.
+Calathea Medallion Plant problems are drooping leaves, plant dying, brown leaf tips & edges, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Drooping leaves

-Calathea Medallion Plant drooping leaves are due to too dry air, inconsistent watering, soggy soil, being pot-bound or temperature stress.
+Drooping leaves on Calathea Medallion Plant are due to too dry air, inconsistent watering, soggy soil, being pot-bound, temperature stress among others.

 Check out these 10 Causes of Calathea Drooping Leaves and How to Revive It.